 The Union may post within the employee rest area a written notice which sets forth the classifications included within the representation unit referred to in this Memorandum of Understanding and the name and address of recognized organization.
-The County will give a written notice to persons newly employed in representation unit classifications, which notice shall contain the name and address of the employee organization recognized for such unit; the fact that the Union is the exclusive bargaining representative for the employee's unit and classification; and a copy of the Memorandum of Understanding to be supplied by the Union.
 The Union agrees that it has a duty to provide fair and non-discriminatory representation to all employees in all classes of the units for which this Section is applicable.

-1.04 IMPLEMENTATION
+1.04 MOU IMPLEMENTATION